Boston to Welcome British Royalty on Wednesday at City Hall Plaza

 Thursday, the royals will be visiting Greentown Labs and Roca Inc.

-City officials and the Consul General to New England say the excitement for the royal visit is palpable.
+City officials and the Consul General to New England said the excitement for the royal visit is palpable.

 “I think the excitement levels are pretty high, actually, judging by the reaction on social media and some of the folks that I talked to around Boston," Consul General to New England Peter Abbott said.
 "Everyone is thrilled and honored as well that the Prince and Princess of Wales would be visiting Boston for the second annual Earthshot Awards, so the excitement levels are high."